ADScanPro/spray.py/README.md

 - `--type`: Spray type (currently only 'month')
 - `-c, --case`: Case format (lower/upper)
 - `-f, --format`: Format ID (1-10, see format options below)
-- `-v, --verbose`: Enable verbose output (more detailed information)
+- `-v, --verbose`: Enable verbose output (shows INFO level messages with detailed progress)
-- `--debug`: Enable debug mode (very detailed information, includes tracebacks)
+- `--debug`: Enable debug mode (very detailed information, includes tracebacks, DEBUG messages, and all executed commands)
 - `--kerbrute-path`: Path to kerbrute binary (if not in PATH)

+**Note**: By default, only warnings and errors are shown.
+Use `-v/--verbose` to see detailed progress information.
+Use `--debug` to see all executed commands (netexec, kerbrute, ntpdate, etc.).

 **Format Options:**
 1. `{month}{full_year}` (e.g., january2025)